m-reuter/arpackpp/README.md

 ##
    As a collection of class templates, arpackpp need not to be compiled.
-   Because templates are defined in header (.h) files, no object (.o) or library (.a) files have to be built, except those corresponding to other libraries required by arpackpp (see Dependencies above).
+   Because templates are defined in header (.h) files, no object (.o) or library (.a) files have to be build, except those corresponding to other libraries required by arpackpp (see Dependencies above).
    Arpackpp header files are included in the "include" directory and can be moved to another directory if desired.
 An option in the form